echen2026/polyfff/README.md

-# PolyFFF - Poly Food Fair Fundraiser 🍱
+# PolyFFF

-A modern web application designed to streamline the management of food fair orders at Polytechnic School.
+A modern web application designed to streamline the management of Fun Food Friday at Polytechnic School.

 ## 🌟 Features